massimobonanni/AZ-301-MicrosoftAzureArchitectDesign/Instructions/AZ-301T04_Lab_Mod03_Deploying Network Infrastructure for use in Azure Solutions.md

 #### Task 3: Install the Azure Building Blocks npm package in the Azure VM running Linux.

-1. Within the SSH session to the Azure VM **lab08vm1**, run the following to update locally installed packages and their dependencies:
+1. Within the SSH session to the Azure VM **lab08vm1**, run the following to update the list of available packages and their versions:

     ```sh
-    sudo apt-get upgrade
+    sudo -i apt update
     ```

-1. Within the SSH session to the Azure VM **lab08vm1**, run the following to ensure that there are no remaining updates to be processed:
+1. Within the SSH session to the Azure VM **lab08vm1**, run the following to install updated versions of locally installed packages and their dependencies:

     ```sh
-    sudo -i apt update
+    sudo apt-get upgrade
     ```

 1. Within the SSH session to the Azure VM **lab08vm1**, run the following to install Azure CLI: